Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Non-Parametric Transformers

 \subsection{NPT Architecture}

 An overview of the Non-Parametric Transformer (NPT) is depicted in \cref{fig:ttnn_flow}.
 NPT receives the dataset and masking matrix $(\Xb, \calbm{M})$ as input (\cref{fig:ttnn_flow}a).
 We stack these and apply an identical linear embedding to each of $n$ datapoints, obtaining an input representation $\Hb^{(0)} \in \mathbb{R}^{n \times d \times e}$ (\cref{fig:ttnn_flow}b).
 Next, we apply a sequence of multi-head self-attention layers \citep{NIPS2017_transformer, devlin2019bert, bahdanau2016nmt}.
-Crucially, we alternatingly apply attention between \emph{datapoints}, and attention between \emph{attributes} of individual datapoints (Figs.~\ref{fig:ttnn_flow}c-d).
+Crucially, we alternatingly apply attention between \emph{datapoints} and attention between \emph{attributes} of individual datapoints (Figs.~\ref{fig:ttnn_flow}c-d).

 These operations allow our model to learn both relationships between datapoints as well as transformations of individual datapoints.
 Finally, an output embedding gives the prediction $\smash{\hat{\Xb}\in\mathbb{R}^{n\times d}}$, which now has predicted values at entries that were masked at input.
 We refer to \cref{app:embedding} for details, such as treatment of categorical and continuous variables.
+Importantly:

-Importantly: \begin{property-non} NPTs are equivariant to a permutation of the datapoints. (cf. \cref{app:perm_equivariant} for proof.) \end{property-non} In other words, if the set of input datapoints are shuffled, NPTs produce the same predictions but shuffled in an analogous manner.
+\begin{property-non} NPTs are equivariant to a permutation of the datapoints. (cf.~\cref{app:perm_equivariant} for proof.) \end{property-non} In other words, if the set of input datapoints is shuffled, NPTs produce the same prediction but shuffled in an analogous manner.
 This explicitly encodes the assumption that the learned relations between datapoints should not depend on their ordering.
-At a high level, permutation-equivariance~(PE) holds because all components of NPT are PE, and the composition of PE functions is PE.
-We now briefly recap multi-head self-attention, an important operation in the NPT architecture.
+At a high level, permutation-equivariance holds because all components of NPTs are permutation-equivariant, and the composition of permutation-equivariant functions is itself permutation-equivariant.
+We now briefly recap multi-head self-attention which plays an important role throughout the NPT architecture.